-- Always step, rather than jump, into a boat. - Avoid stepping on fiberglass or other potentially slippery surfaces. - Always board one person at a time. - Never board while carrying gear.
-Set the gear on the dock, board the boat and then pick up the gear. - It is courteous to always ask for permission to board so the owner/ operator is aware of your presence on the boat.
+- Always step, rather than jump, into a boat. - Be careful when wearing flip-flops. - Avoid stepping on fiberglass or other potentially slippery surfaces. - Always board one person at a time. - Never board while carrying gear.
+Set the gear on the dock, board the boat and then pick up the gear. - Never use the engine unit as a boarding ramp. - It is courteous to always ask for permission to board so the owner/ operator is aware of your presence on the boat.

-See the Using the Boarding Platform/Ladder section of this manual for re-boarding the boat from the water.
+See the Using the Boarding Platform/Ladder section of this manual for re-boarding the boat from the water